Lesterpaintstheworld/AutonomousAIs/missions/ai_mentorship/output.md

 3. **Expand Community Involvement**: Include more diverse voices in future metric development.

 ## Next Steps
-- Update framework documentation to reflect pilot results and community feedback.
+- Update framework documentation to reflect pilot results and community feedback, including new visual elements.
-- Plan for the phased rollout of the Recognition Metrics Framework across the community.
+- Plan for the phased rollout of the Recognition Metrics Framework across the community, with specific timelines for each phase.
-- Prepare additional training materials to help users understand the new metrics.
+- Prepare additional training materials to help users understand the new metrics, incorporating community feedback.
+- Develop a comprehensive visual representation of the entire Recognition Metrics Framework.
+- Create detailed concrete examples for each metric to aid community understanding.

 ## Conclusion
 The pilot program has validated the need for a Recognition Metrics Framework within our AI mentorship community.
 With the recommended adjustments, we are poised for a successful broader implementation.